President & Co-Founder: Betsy McCall– Visual Artists & Synchronized Swimmer – San Francisco/Labro

 Christopher is an American tenor specializing in 17th century music and Gregorian chant, as well as a director of traditional and experimental ritual theater projects.
 Educated at Princeton and California Institute of the Arts, he moved to Amsterdam on a Beebe Foundation Fellowship in 1999 to study baroque singing with Max van Egmond and Peter Kooy.
 With his music ensembles (such as The Pacelli Project) and theater projects (such as Canticum), and as a tenor with conductors including Gabriel Garrido, Eugeen Liven d’Abelardo, and Daniel Reuss, he has explored not only historically-informed performance practice in concerts, but also brought to life this music in its original liturgical context through ritual reconstructions.
 Simultaneously, he has directed avant-garde music theatre pieces from Burning Man to Bali that explore similar issues but in radically creative contexts.

-Artistic Director: Liz Maxwell – Director & Actor/Singer/Dancer - New Orleans/Labro
+Artistic Director: Liz Maxwell – Director & Actor/Singer/Dancer – New Orleans/New York/Italy

-Music Director & CFO: Charles Darius – Composer, Singer, Multi-instrumentalist - San Francisco/Labro
+Music Director & CFO: Charles Darius – Composer, Singer, Multi-instrumentalist – San Francisco/Italy

 After studying mathematics, Charles discovered the art and science of music theory seven years ago and has been a serious musician ever since.
 Since then, Charles has been involved with approximately 20 choral ensembles, three of which he founded and led, including the first ever all-male youth chorus in Santa Cruz, California, and has sung solos in pieces ranging from choral masterworks (Bach’s Christmas Oratorio and Handel’s Messiah) to musicals and Peruvian folk songs.
 He has studied voice under several members of the world-renowned San Francisco chorus, Chanticleer, and studied music theory in college, but is primarily a self-taught performer and most often plays and sings his original music.
 His stage experience ranges from actor to dancer to instrumentalist in a range of media, including vaudeville shows, symphonic wind ensembles, funk bands, and musicals and plays, including last year’s rock opera How To Survive The Apocalypse: A Burning Opera, in which he played 11 different instruments.
 Charles has been at the Art Monastery since April 2010 and is now the Project’s Chief Financial Officer, Music Director, Community Director, and Chef.

-A writer and composer from Boulder, Colorado, Nathan studied Mandarin Chinese and Linguistics at the University of Colorado, and eventually moved to Seattle to get and MBA in Sustainable Business from Bainbridge Graduate Institute.
+An interdisciplinary artist from Boulder, Colorado, Nathan studied Mandarin Chinese and Linguistics at the University of Colorado, and eventually moved to Seattle to get an MBA in Sustainable Business from Bainbridge Graduate Institute.
 As a graphic and web designer, he has focused on clients involved in arts, activism, socially responsible investment, sustainable food systems, grassroots economics and social justice.
 Nathan is currently based in San Francisco and directs Art Monastery programs and workshops in and around the Bay Area.
+He is pursuing an MFA in New Genres at San Francisco Art Institute.
+Website

 1 Comment